 – Abebooks — up to 75% off and a buy-back program.

 Some students prefer to do their reading on their computer or tablet.
 This is slowly becoming a normal trend today.
 For those individuals who don’t need to have a physical textbook to flip through and do some highlighting in, there are sites that provide the entire book in a digital form.
 Printing is very limited; however, the book will always be accessible online anywhere the student is.
 CourseSmart.com is a rare example of a database of etextbooks that can be highlighted electronically and provide an option for a limited amount of printed pages.
 For a busy college student with a tight budget, this option may fit perfectly.
-We found that textbook prices are even lower as you start doing more analysis.

 Some Final Tips